 5 Important Questions to Ask Yourself About Your Life

 I came up with five questions that I think can help us think through where we are and where we want to go as women, wives, mothers, friends, and daughters.

 1. Am I at peace with my life’s season?

-Prerna addressed this topic quite eloquently this past week: finding peace in your season of life can change your perspective and your whole enjoyment of your life.
+Prerna addressed this topic quite eloquently, finding peace in your season of life can change your perspective and your whole enjoyment of your life.

 This process involves getting a reality check.
 Be real with yourself.
 Where are you in life?
 Busy with babies?
 Responsible for a homeschool?
 Surrounded by noisy people when you prefer a quiet work environment?